Find Affordable College Courses

 About 26% of the students majoring in engineering at the school are women while 74% are male.

-Out of the 14 schools in the Rocky Mountains Region that were part of this year’s ranking, Colorado State University - Fort Collins landed the # 4 spot on the list.
-Colorado State is a very large public school located in the midsize city of Fort Collins.
+A rank of #4 on this year’s list means Colorado State University - Fort Collins is a great place for engineering students working on their doctor’s degree.
+Colorado State is a fairly large public school located in the midsize city of Fort Collins.

 Of the 37 students majoring in engineering at Colorado State, 70% are male and 30% are female.